offbyone/ideas/content/old/internet/switch-already.md

 slug: switch-already
 status: draft

-Here\'s more help for anyone suffering growing pains using the new range of browsers:
+Here's more help for anyone suffering growing pains using the new range of browsers:

-If you get strange error messages clicking on links from places like Outlook while using FireFox to browse, \"this\":http://www.hutteman.com/weblog/2004/06/18-186.html may be the solution for you.
+If you get strange error messages clicking on links from places like Outlook while using FireFox to browse, "this":http://www.hutteman.com/weblog/2004/06/18-186.html may be the solution for you.

 One potential serious flaw in FireFox is detailed [here](http://www.eweek.com/article2/0,1759,1621463,00.asp) and its fix is [here](http://update.mozilla.org/extensions/moreinfo.php?id=154).
-It\'s a nasty one, but it\'s still easy enough to fix and it\'s not likely to be a problem for you.
+It's a nasty one, but it's still easy enough to fix and it's not likely to be a problem for you.
 (Info on this one via [Don Park](http://www.docuverse.com/blog/donpark/EntryViewPage.aspx?guid=33fc27a0-a44e-45db-8d2c-47ec3f84ee74))

 I have added easy links down the sidebar to get these two programs, but here are pretty picture links for the moment: